leftidev/cpp-Gravity-Gizmo/README.md

 Project:
 ---------
-- Using the project from cpp-GEngine/platformer-demo as the game template
+- Uses the project from cpp-GEngine/platformer-demo as the basic template
-- Uses GEngine from the repo cpp-GEngine
+- Uses GEngine from cpp-GEngine
+- Is under progress

 How to play?
 ------------